sourcegraph/about/content/blogposts/2024/announcing-prompt-library.md

 Introducing **Prompt Library**: a new way to save and reuse frequently used prompts, as well as share them within your organization or publicly.

-Let’s take a look at how it works:
+Let’s take a look at how it works.

 ## Creating a new prompt
 1. Go to Sourcegraph’s [web interface](https://sourcegraph.com/search) and log in.